sharonzhou/long_stable_diffusion/README.md

-## Long Stable Diffusion
-### Long-form text inputs to images that accompany the text
+## Long Stable Diffusion: Long-form text to images
-e.g. story -> illustrations
+e.g. story -> Stable Diffusion -> illustrations

 Right now, Stable Diffusion can only take in a short prompt.
 What if you want to illustrate a full story?
 Cue Long Stable Diffusion, a pipeline of generative models to do just that with just a bash script!

-**Steps**
+### Steps
 1. Start with long-form text that you want accompanying images for, e.g. a story to illustrate.
-Put a `.txt` file in the `texts` folder.
 2. Ask GPT-3 for several illustration ideas for beginning, middle, end, via the OpenAI API.
-This is important, because otherwise GPT-3 will generate mostly for the beginning only.
-These are written to the folder `image_prompts`.
 3. "Translate" the ideas from English to "prompt-English", e.g. add suffixes like `trending on art station` for better results.
-I say translate in quotes, because it's English to English, but prompt English can sound funky.
-It's for a good cause which is to nudge the model into a good place and make the resulting images look better without sacrificing semantics.
-4. Put the prompt-English prompts into Stable Diffusion to generate the images.
-Images are saved to the `images` folder, wiht names based on prompt and timestamp.
+4. The "prompt-English" prompts are put through Stable Diffusion to generate the images.
-5. I also wanted a `.docx` file with the images and their prompts, for easy copy-pasting.
-These are outputed to the `docx` folder.
+5. All the images and prompts are dumped into a `.docx`, for easy copy-pasting.

-Note: Multi-processing is optimized for 2 Titan RTXs, with 24GB RAM each.
-Changing the number of GPUs to parallelize on is a simple edit in `run_longsd.sh`: just copy the first line and change CUDA_VISIBLE_DEVICES to the appropriate GPU id.
-Changing the number of processes for each GPU is an argument that can be passed in through `run_longsd.sh` as `-n <num_processes_per_gpu>` for each run.
-This is an int used in `longsd.py`.
-I've found that my GPUs can handle 3, but are happier with 2.

-**Purpose**
+### Purpose
-I made this to automate my self, ie. prompt AI for illustrations to accompany AI-generated stories, for the [AI Stories Podcast]().
+I made this to automate my self, ie. prompt AI for illustrations to accompany AI-generated stories, for the [Stories by AI](https://storiesby.ai/) podcast.
 Come check us out!
-And please suggest ways to improve -- comments and pull requests are always welcome :)
+And please suggest ways to improve—comments and pull requests are always welcome :)

 This was also just a weekend hackathon project to reward myself for doing a lot of work the past couple of months, and for feeling guilty about not using my wonderful and beautiful Titan RTXs to their full potential.